ssuvarnamanu/ML-for-HAS/README.md

 # ML aids the discovery of catalytic descriptors

-This repository contains the code for the paper titled Identifying descriptors for promoted rhodium-based catalysts for higher alcohol synthesis via machine learning
+This repository contains the code for the paper titled Identifying descriptors for promoted rhodium-based catalysts for higher alcohol synthesis via machine learning.

 - [Overview](#overview)
 - [System Requirements](#system-requirements)